jstarkman/tetris-clone-rust/README.md

 	+ Minimum viable product: random colors
 	+ Expanding: what if the pieces did not have to have four parts?
 		+ Would that make the title "Tetra/Pent/Hex-is"?
+	+ Current status: randomly chooses three to five parts, then randomly builds each piece
 + Run smoothly
 	+ Should not be difficult for a forty-year-old game